KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 ## Nebula VST

 Nebula yields the best results current modelling technologies can achieve.
 It achieves this using Volterra Kernel Modelling to better represent non-linear behaviours and exhibiting some level of memory capacity.
-This allows it to model time-based effects and non-linearity more effectively than primitive DSP approaches.
+This allows it to model time-based effects and non-linearity more effectively than primitive DSP approaches.[@nebula]

 In doing this, it has become one of the most praised pieces of modelling software, criticised only for its system requirements and its steep learning curve.
-Requiring a minimum of 8GB of RAM with a recommended amount of 16-128GB, it is a rather demanding piece of software.
+Requiring a minimum of 8GB of RAM with a recommended amount of 16-128GB, it is a rather demanding piece of software. [@nebula]

 Given that Nebula is the best plugin available at this time, for this project to be considered a success, it should be as good as or better than Nebula.